cespio/DMProject1617/README.md

 INTRODUCTION
 ------------
 Authours:

 *Alessandro Rizzuto 187156

 *Francesco Contaldo 190626

 Project:
 Data Mining Project "Frequent Pattern Mining on a single Graph"

+The whole work has been done exploiting the work presented in this paper: Mohammed Elseidy, Ehab Abdelhamid, Spiros Skiadopoulos, and Panos Kalnis.
+"GRAMI: Frequent Subgraph and Pattern Mining in a Single Large Graph.
+PVLDB, 7(7):517-528, 2014."

+The core algorithms and concepts have been implemented from scratch for this university project

 INSTRUCTIONS
 -----------